A law firm dedicated to representing whistleblowers in False Claims Act and other qui tam litigation nationwide

 We advise other lawyers on qui tam matters.

 The False Claims Act has requirements unlike any other statute or claim.
 If your lawyer is not familiar with its intricacies, it is no exaggeration to say that your case can be lost before it is even filed.
 Even the top lawyers in America call Bracker & Marcus LLC to help them navigate the complicated—and brutally unforgiving—world of False Claims Act law.

 We are brought in at all stages of cases, from initial investigation, to interfacing with defendants in the middle of litigation, to negotiating with the Government on a relator’s share after a case has been won.

 Our attorneys are also frequent lecturers on the practice of False Claims Act litigation at qui tam seminars around the country.

 We are nationally recognized.

-*In general, “contingent attorneys’ fees” refers only to those fees charged by attorneys for their legal services.
-Such fees are not permitted in all types of cases.
+*The State Bar of Georgia requires attorneys who are paid on a contingency basis–rather than hourly fees–to note that this language refers only to fees charged by the attorney.
 Court costs and other additional expenses of legal action usually must be paid by the client.
-However, False Claims Act cases are unlike any other type of lawsuit, and so FCA attorneys’ fee agreements are too complex and difficult to summarize for a website.
-But it is critical to us that you understand how our firm will ultimately be paid, and we will spend all the time you need going over our agreement with you to make sure you are comfortable with the terms of engagement.
+It is critical to us that you understand how our firm will ultimately be paid, and we will spend all the time you need going over our agreement with you to make sure you are comfortable with the terms of engagement.